 Within the past few decades, several hundred Canadian civilians have been killed or injured in incidents related to violent extremism.
 The Canadian authorities and public have historically viewed extremism and terrorism as a threat both within Canada and abroad.
-In late January 2015, ISIS's then-spokesman Abu Muhammad al-Adnani called for increased attacks on Canada in retaliation for the country's then-participation in airstrikes on the terror group.
+In late January 2015, ISIS's then-spokesman Abu Muhammad al-Adnani [7] called for increased attacks on Canada in retaliation for the country's then-participation in airstrikes on the terror group.
 In October 2014, Canadian-born ISIS supporter Martin Couture-Rouleau rammed a car into a group of Canadian soldiers at a shopping center in Quebec, killing one soldier and wounding another in one of the first documented ISIS-inspired vehicular attacks.
 During the attack, Couture-Rouleau instructed a 911 dispatcher "to alert Canada, the governor and everyone who is responsible for the army" to leave the anti-ISIS coalition.
 ISIS's Dabiq magazine has since reprinted calls to action.
-(Sources: Public Safety Canada, National Post, Toronto Sun, CBC News)
+While Canadian authorities remain vigilant, Public Safety Canada did not record any domestic terror attacks in 2018.
+According to Public Safety Canada, the threat posed by those espousing violent interpretations of religious, ideological, or political views continues but has remained stable.
+Canada's threat level has remained at Medium since 2014.
+(Sources: Public Safety Canada [8], National Post [9], Toronto Sun [10], CBC News [11], CBC News [12], Public Safety Canada [6], Government of Canada [13])

-Prime Minister Justin Trudeau, who replaced Steven Harper in November 2015, withdrew Canadian jets from the U.S. coalition against ISIS in February 2016.
-Trudeau has instead called for increased training of local Kurdish troops, specifically offering "Canada's specialized capabilities-from mobile medical teams, to engineering support, to aircraft that can carry supplies and personnel-on a case-by-case basis."
+Canada has not had a combat role in Iraq and Syria since 2016.
+Under Prime Minister Justin Trudeau, Canada has increasingly participated in the training of Iraqi and local Kurdish troops, specifically offering "Canada's specialized capabilities-from mobile medical teams, to engineering support, to aircraft that can carry supplies and personnel-on a case-by-case basis."
 Trudeau has, since his tenure, pledged to challenge Canadian counterterrorism bills, including by repealing parts of Canada's C-51 Anti-Terrorism Act, which grants Canadian police the right to preventative arrest in order to bar suspected terrorists from traveling abroad to partake in terrorist activities.
 In July 2017, the Canadian government awarded 10 million Canadian dollars (U.S.D.
 8 million) and an apology to confessed terrorist and former Guantanamo detainee Omar Khadr.
 When questioned by journalists about the settlement and apology, Trudeau told reporters, "There is a judicial process underway that has been underway for a number of years now and we are anticipating I think, a number of people are, the judicial process is coming to its conclusion."
 Khadr had previously accepted a plea agreement from the U.S. government after confessing to lobbing a grenade at U.S. forces in Afghanistan in 2002, killing a member of a U.S. Army Special Forces unit.
-(Sources: CBC News, Toronto Sun, Wall Street Journal, Guardian, Star, Canada Justice Laws Website, National Post, National Post)
+(Sources: CBC News [14], Toronto Sun [15], Wall Street Journal [16], Guardian [17], Star [18], Canada Justice Laws Website [19], National Post [20], National Post [21])